base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-to-the-blockchain.md

 ### Vendor Providers

 A growing number of vendors provide access to blockchain nodes as a service.
-Visiting the landing pages for [Quiknode], [Blockdaemon], or [Alchemy] can be a little confusing.
+Visiting the landing pages for [Quicknode], [Blockdaemon], or [Alchemy] can be a little confusing.
 Each of these vendors provides a wide variety of services, SDKs, and information.

 Luckily, you can skip most of this if you're just trying to get your frontend connected to you smart contracts, because most of it is handled by Wagmi/Viem.
 You'll just need to sign up for an account and get an endpoint, or a key, and configure your app to connect to the provider(s) you choose.